Key week in EU-UK talks kick off with confidence low

 Irish Prime Minister Micheal Martin said Monday his government “is preparing its budget in three weeks’ time on the basis that there will be a no-deal Brexit.”

-Martin said British Prime Minister Boris Johnson’s attempt to pass a law that breaches part of the legally binding EU-U.K, divorce agreement had “eroded trust” and undermined confidence.
+Martin said Johnson’s attempt to pass a law that breaches part of the legally binding EU-U.K divorce agreement had “eroded trust” and undermined confidence.

-Johnson has said he would not put it past the EU to abuse the treaty to put the Northern Irish part of the United Kingdom in an economic chokehold.
-The EU insists the full withdrawal agreement must be respected for fear that it otherwise might re-ignite tensions on the island of Ireland.
+Johnson has said he wouldn't put it past the EU to abuse the treaty to put the Northern Irish part of the United Kingdom in an economic chokehold.
+The EU denies this and insists the full withdrawal agreement must be respected for fear that it otherwise might reignite tensions on the island of Ireland.

 Britain and the EU jointly promised in the Brexit divorce agreement to ensure there are no customs posts or other obstacles on the Northern Ireland-Ireland border.
 The open border is key to the stability that underpins the 1998 peace settlement that ended decades of violence between Irish nationalists and British unionists.

-Martin has the full support of the 26 other EU nations in condemning Johnson's tactics, and the issue will be addressed when EU Commission vice-president Maros Sefcovic meets Michael Gove, the U.K. minister in charge of Brexit planning, in Brussels on Monday.
+Sefcovic warned Monday that Britain shouldn't try to use the withdrawal agreement and its Northern Ireland provisions as “a bargaining chip” in trade negotiations.

-Against that background, trade negotiators, led by the EU's Michel Barnier and the U.K.'s David Frost will resume talks on anything from fisheries to financial regulations.
+Against that background, trade negotiators, led by the EU's Michel Barnier and the U.K.'s David Frost, will resume talks this week, hoping to bridge gaps on EU boats' access to U.K. fishing waters and the amount of support governments are allowed to give to businesses.

-The talks have stalled over several issues, and the EU insists the U.K.’s negotiating strategy is to to hold on to the privileges it had as a member of the bloc without having to carry the burdens of that membership.
-The U.K. is seeking far-reaching access to the wealthy EU market, but doesn’t want to live by the rules that underpin trade with the bloc.
+The EU has accused Britain of trying tor retain the privileges it had as a member of the bloc without following the EU's rules.
+The U.K. says the bloc is making demands that it hasn't placed on other countries it has trade deals with, such as Canada.

-Both sides have said a deal must be struck by October if it is to be ratified by the end-of-year deadline, and Johnson has even used an Oct.
-15-16 EU summit as a deadline.
+Still, London maintained there was some hope that a deal could be reached before or at an EU summit in mid-October.

 ———